|

 back from the front page

 A fitting theme for just after New Year's Day.
-Two weeks ago, I diaried in defense of steam locomotive designs that look crazy today, showing why it made sense back then to try them.
-But, there were some locomotives that should have never been built - for example, the Holman locomotive:
+Two weeks ago, I diaried in defence of steam locomotive designs that look crazy today, showing why it made sense back then to try them.
+But, there were some locomotives that should have never been built – for example, the Holman locomotive:

 What looks like a schoolboy's idea of a perpeetum mobile was actually built - as part of a stock-market scam in 1887.
 Incredibly, the ruse could be pulled off a second time - with a second locomotive built ten years later.
 (Above is the second locomotive, below the fold the even stranger first.)